bartektomas/LinkAce/docs/v1/setup/post-setup.md

     you have to configure LinkAce with working credentials.
 Go to the `Mail configuration` section in the .env file and fill all needed variables.

-### 2. Install the Bookmarklet
+### 2. Setup the cron

-Visit the user settings, available from the dropdown menu beneath your username.
-To install the bookmarklet, simply drag the Bookmarklet button into your bookmarks bar.
+The cron is necessary to enable automated backups via the Waybackmachine, enabling regular link checks and app backups.
+You will be presented a cron token and a pre-built cron URL on the system settings page, available also from the username dropdown.
+More information about how to configure a cron can be found in the [System Settings](/docs/v1/configuration/system-settings).

 ### 3. Configure basic app settings